Last update: 7-01-2019

 - NHPS is a health insurance scheme which seeks to provide insurance coverage to approximately 50 crore people (with focus on 10 crore poor and vulnerable families) of up to 5 lakh rupees per family per year against hospitalization expenses in secondary and tertiary care.

-- It is a part of Ayushman Bharat Programme which consists of NHPS and wellness centres programme.
+- It is a part of Ayushman Bharat Programme which consists of NHPM and wellness centres programme.
 While NHPS serves secondary and tertiary health care needs, wellness centres will serve primary healthcare needs which is the first line of contact to people, particularly in rural India.

 - It will subsume existing centrally sponsored insurance schemes such as Rashtriya Swasthya Bima Yojana (RSBY) and the Senior Citizen Health Insurance Scheme (SCHIS).

 - According to the National Sample Survey Office report of 2014, India’s out of pocket expenditure for healthcare services are extremely high of about 70% which pulls approximately 7% of the population into the poverty.

 - According to SECC data (2011), 21% of annual income was lost due to diseases particularly among the poor and vulnerable population in rural and urban areas.

 - The public health expenditure (total of centre and state governments) in India is only about 1.3% of GDP which is very low compared to other nations such as the USA which spends 18% of GDP.